Before You Try Intermittent Fasting as a Mom, Understand This

 The Risks Of Intermittent Fasting For Moms

 Although there are health benefits to intermittent fasting, it also comes with risks, particularly for women.
 Intermittent fasting (IF) is not a free-for-all.
 When you do IF, you restrict your calorie intake for a certain period of time.
-As a result, most people end up eating less because they have less time for food intake.
+As a result, most people end up eating less because they have less time to eat.
 Additionally, their body’s metabolism and hunger cues adjust for the lack of food coming in for extended periods of time, and so they begin to feel less hungry.
 Both of these factors combined can lead to consuming fewer essential nutrients overall.

 Reducing caloric intake is a hormetic stressor on the body.
 This means that in the right dose, the stress triggers an adaptive response that makes the body stronger and healthier.